The Root Chakra

 The root chakra represents our relationship with the material reality, with the physical world, with nature, the body, material wealth and the building of solid structures.
 It is here that we feel our belonging, our rootedness and stability, our sense of safety.

-The chakra is positioned at the perineum between the anus and the genitals and in the Vedas is called Muladhara, meaning the root of all existence.
+The chakra is located at the perineum, between the anus and the genitals, and in the Vedas is called Muladhara, meaning the root of all existence.

-In the Vedas we have different symbols and archetypes that describe this energy center.
+In the Vedas, we have different symbols and archetypes that describe this energy centre.

-The Square (inside the four petals lotus) refers to structure and stability, the four corners of the sacred temple holding Spirit, in the same way our physical body holds our Soul.
+The Square (inside the four-petal lotus) refers to structure and stability, the four corners of the sacred temple holding Spirit, similar to how our physical body holds our Soul.

-The deity Brahman resides here, the Creator deity who takes on the innumerable ways of manifested form.
+The deity Brahman resides here, the Creator deity who adopts countless forms of manifestation.

-The Serpent coiled around a Lingam, translated as pillar of light, represents the union of the Kundalini Shakti energy with the Shiva unmanifested energy.
-The Kundalini serpent is our creative life force which lies dormant like a coiled serpent at the base of our spine.
-The Lingam of light represents Source essence out of which all life emerges.
-The serpent energy awakens at the root chakra and spirals upwards in our body with lively exuberance.
+The Serpent coiled around the Lingam (translated as the pillar of light) symbolises the union of the Kundalini Shakti energy with the unmanifested energy of Shiva.
+The Kundalini serpent is our creative life force, lying dormant like a coiled serpent at the base of our spine.
+The Lingam of light represents Source essence from which all life originates.
+The serpent energy awakens at the root chakra and spirals upwards through our body with lively exuberance.
 The light of the Lingam descends in our body down to the root chakra, penetrating all levels of existence.
 Matter and Spirit dancing as one energy.

-In the root chakra the duality of feminine and masculine is initiated, with the kundalini energy splitting in two channels of energy, the Ida and Pingala Nadis.
-Ida (Moon-feminine) and Pingala (Sun-masculine) are generated in the root chakra and intertwine along the along the Shushumna nadi, the central channel of the body.
+In the root chakra, the duality of feminine and masculine is initiated, with the kundalini energy splitting into two channels of energy, the Ida and Pingala Nadis.
+Ida (Moon-feminine) and Pingala (Sun-masculine) are generated in the root chakra and intertwine along the Shushumna nadi, the central channel of the body.
 Ida and Pingala unite again in the Third Eye chakra, to merge into infinite consciousness at Crown chakra (See picture 1)

-Earth is the element of the root chakra, both in the Vedas and in the shamanic medicine wheel.
+Earth is the element of the root chakra, as seen in both the Vedas and the shamanic medicine wheel.
 The earth element represents our primal connection to nature, our body and our ancestors.
-Like the metaphor of the tree, in the roots lies our strength, because only with solid foundations we can grow and blossom in our finest expression.
-Our family and our ancestors give us this sense of foundation with a bio-connection extending far away in time, in the line of our grand-fathers and grand-mothers, whose genetic is imprinted in our DNA and whose power flows through us.
-The Earth is where we belong, she is our home and mother, providing us with everything we need for nourishment and comfort.
-When we are in harmony with the earth element we love and respect our body and the natural environment, feeling a deep sense of belonging and communion with all life.
+Like the metaphor of the tree, in the roots lies our strength, because only with solid foundations can we grow and blossom in our finest expression.
+Our family and our ancestors give us this sense of foundation with a bio-connection that extends far in time, through the line of our grandfathers and grandmothers, whose genetic imprint is in our DNA and whose power flows through us.
+The Earth is where we belong; she is our home and mother, providing us with everything we need for nourishment and comfort.
+When we are in harmony with the earth element, we love and respect our body and the natural environment, feeling a deep sense of belonging and communion with all life.

-Similarly, in Inca shamanism we are meant to walk in beauty on the Earth, Pachamama, in harmony with nature and respecting all creatures.
-The symbol in the Inca tradition is the Serpent, slithering slowly on the ground and perceiving every vibration with its body.
-In the root chakra we are in fact connecting with the slow, dense energy of matter and the physical world.
-The serpent is also periodically shedding its skin, which symbolizes the eternal cycle of life and death and the transformation needed for the continuous process of growth.
+Similarly, in Inca shamanism, we are meant to walk in beauty on the Earth, Pachamama, in harmony with nature and respecting all creatures.
+In Inca tradition, the symbol is the Serpent, slithering slowly across the ground and sensing every vibration with its body.
+In the root chakra, we are indeed connecting with the slow, dense energy of matter and the physical world.
+The serpent also periodically sheds its skin, symbolising the eternal cycle of life and death and the transformation required for ongoing growth.

-In order to understand the nature of power in the root chakra, we find it very useful to refer to the shamanic division of Underworld, Middle world and Upper world.
-Shamans journey into the Underworld to access earthy primordial power, which has a feminine and masculine essence.
+In order to understand the nature of power in the root chakra, we find it very useful to refer to the shamanic division of the Underworld, the Middle world and the Upper world.
+Shamans journey into the Underworld to access earthy, primordial power, which has both feminine and masculine essences.

-The Earth Feminine has many aspects: she the fierce warm nurturing mother, the ecstatic passionate lover, the nature-magic powerful witch and the wise spiritual crone.
+The Earth Feminine has many aspects: she is the fierce, warm, nurturing mother; the ecstatic, passionate lover; the nature-magic, powerful witch; and the wise spiritual crone.

-The Earth Masculine is the father leading and protecting his family and tribe, the creative eclectic magician-artisan, the fierce warrior and lover and the wise powerful elder.
+The Earth Masculine is the father who leads and protects his family and tribe; the creative, eclectic, magician-artisan; the fierce warrior and lover; and the wise, powerful elder.

-In the Age development model, in the root chakra the child is 0-12 months and is experiencing the warmth of primal unconditional love from both parents, and especially mother.
-She/he is totally vulnerable and depending on others for survival.
-The focus is all about physical needs and the body.
-The bonding created with mother and father heals the separation experienced at birth.
-The unconditional love experienced in the mother’s womb and in the close family around will help the child to feel safe and protected.
-Trust in herself and in the world will be imprinted vibrationally in her body, supporting a natural and healthy development.
-When the primal love of mother and father is accessed, the child learns how to open and trust, and as an adult will know the power of vulnerability, as the ability to feel and connect deeply and at an intimate level.
+In the Age development model, within the root chakra, the child aged 0-12 months experiences the warmth of primal unconditional love from both parents, especially the mother.
+She or he is completely vulnerable and dependent on others for survival.
+The focus is entirely on physical needs and the body.
+The bonding formed with mother and father heals the separation felt at birth.
+The unconditional love experienced in the mother’s womb and within the close family helps the child feel safe and protected.
+Trust in oneself and in the world becomes vibrationally imprinted in her body, supporting natural and healthy development.
+When the primal love of mother and father is accessed, the child learns how to open up and trust.
+As an adult, she or he will understand the power of vulnerability—the ability to feel and connect deeply at an intimate level.

 Emotions, Core beliefs and Issues

-There are many possible causes of wounding in the root chakra and, due to the primal nature of its energy, they often come down to the core emotions of fear and feeling unloved.
+There are many possible causes of wounding in the root chakra and, due to the primal nature of its energy, they often stem from core emotions of fear and feeling unloved.
 These core emotions can manifest in different ways and are often covered by anger, hurt, rejection or other forms of suffering.

-In the Matter/Spirit relationship, as described in the Vedas, we may have become too spiritual or too materialistic.
+In the Matter/Spirit relationship, as described in the Vedas, we may have become overly spiritual or excessively materialistic.

-Turning to an exclusive spiritual reality may indicate fear of being trapped by matter, by the limitation of form, like in those religions that deny the body.
+Turning to an exclusive spiritual reality may indicate fear of being trapped by matter, by the limitation of form, as in those religions that deny the body.
 Traumatic experiences in life and in our Soul journey can create fear of suffering in the material reality and deplete our root chakra.
-We become therefore energetically ungrounded, too much in the upper mental-spiritual chakras, ineffective at manifesting and afraid of commitment.
+We become, therefore, energetically ungrounded, too much in the upper mental-spiritual chakras, ineffective at manifesting and afraid of commitment.

-At the other end of the spectrum the same fear of survival or the belief we are separated and unloved by Spirit, may lead us to excessive materialism, where we look for power, safety and love in material belongings and achievements.
-We then may become conservative and controlling, building an armor of rigidity that ultimately leads to being stuck, unmoving and more separated from Spirit.
-Attachments to primal fulfillments, i.e. sex, food, money are often connected to feeling unsafe, unloved and fearful.
+At the other end of the spectrum, the same fear of survival or the belief we are separated and unloved by Spirit, may lead us to excessive materialism, where we look for power, safety and love in material belongings and achievements.
+We may then become conservative and controlling, building an armour of rigidity that ultimately leaves us stuck, unmoving, and more separated from Spirit.
+Attachments to primal fulfillments, i.e. sex, food, and money, are often connected to feeling unsafe, unloved and fearful.

 Dysfunctions in the ability to feel grounded in our body and connected to the world around can have deep roots in our family story and ancestral line.
 We may lack a sense of belonging, of being held and protected by our tribe.
-Our mother and father blood-line may carry energies of fear, grief, abuse or other wounding patterns that are imprinted in our biology and that affects our relationships, beliefs and behaviors.
+Our mother and father bloodline may carry energies of fear, grief, abuse or other wounding patterns that are imprinted in our biology and that affect our relationships, beliefs and behaviours.

 Another cause of unbalance maybe found when the Earth Feminine and Earth Masculine archetypes are out of harmony, because we either repress our natural wild power or overplay it.
-Cultural conditioning or trauma may cause suppressing our natural sexual drives, our instinctive surviving skills and our magical intuition.
-We may be afraid of this raw power, as it has been historically aggressive and abusive, and therefore we may disown it in different ways.
+Cultural conditioning or trauma may cause us to suppress our natural sexual drives, our instinctive survival skills and our magical intuition.
+We may be afraid of this raw power, as it has been historically aggressive and abusive, and therefore, we may disown it in different ways.
 When these instinctual selves are held back in the shadow of our psyche, or when they are wounded, they can lash out inappropriately, in various degrees of anger and violence towards others or ourselves.

 Repressed kundalini can also drain our vitality, causing fatigue and depression, as we are not accessing its power, and also because it takes a lot of energy to suppress it.

-A game often played in this chakra, is the triangle of the Victim/Rescuer/Persecutor.
-The victim plays out when we do not feel safe in the world, doubting we are able to survive and thrive.
+A game often played in this chakra is the triangle of the Victim/Rescuer/Persecutor.
+The victim plays out when we do not feel safe in the world, doubting our ability to survive and thrive.
 The victim doesn’t trust herself and feels scared and insecure.
-In our society the victim has often been associated with the Feminine, more as a quality of being rather than a gender.
-The feminine nourishing, receptive and sensitive aspects of our psyche have been either disowned or abused, resulting in a weak victimized Feminine which we have failed to protect.
+In our society, the victim has often been associated with the Feminine, more as a quality of being rather than a gender.
+The feminine, nourishing, receptive and sensitive aspects of our psyche have been either disowned or abused, resulting in a weak, victimised Feminine which we have failed to protect.
 On the other hand, the persecutor has often been identified with a dominating Masculine, again more as a quality of being rather than a gender.
-The masculine wise, protective and holding aspect of our psyche has turned into an abusive and overpowering energy, which we have failed to control.
+The masculine, wise, protective and holding aspect of our psyche has turned into an abusive and overpowering energy, which we have failed to control.
 As the third actor of the triangle the rescuer plays out in different patterns of codependency.
-The rescuer cares for others and bargains her/his talents in order to feel safe, loved, worthy and accepted.
+The rescuer cares for others and uses their talents to feel safe, loved, worthy, and accepted.
 Victim, persecutor and rescuer share the same core pattern of not feeling safe and loved, typical of an unbalanced first chakra.

-In the Age development model we understand that core wounding in our early relationship with our parents has caused us to feel unloved or unlovable, struggling with patterns of rejection and fear of intimacy.
+In the Age development model, we understand that core wounding in our early relationship with our parents has caused us to feel unloved or unlovable, struggling with patterns of rejection and fear of intimacy.
 Mother or father may have been abusive or absent, leaving us emotionally closed off or feeling abandoned or rejected.
-If love had been conditional, and we had to fulfil our parents’ expectations to be loved, we may have developed issues of unworthiness and lack of confidence.
-At the opposite end we may have found rescuer-parents who, having sacrificed their own needs and overwhelmed their children with too much attention, have blocked the children’s independence and self-trust.
-The theme is vast with archetypes such as the unpredictable angry mother, the suffocating weak mother, the emotionally absent father, the dominating father or the high achieving parents and more.
-In order to repattern feelings of safety, trust and unconditional love we need to learn to connect with our Inner Child.
-In my experience the work on family patterns and inner child healing is preliminary to any kind of work on this chakra.
-Our inner child needs to feel safe and protected, before we can embrace the power of the raw Kundalini energy.
-Our task is to parent our own child attending to her needs, with unconditional love and respect for her independence.
+If love was conditional and we had to fulfil our parents’ expectations to be loved, we might have developed issues of unworthiness and lack of confidence.
+Conversely, we may have found rescuer-parents who, having sacrificed their own needs and overwhelmed their children with too much attention, have blocked the children’s independence and self-trust.
+The theme is vast with archetypes such as the unpredictable, angry mother, the suffocating weak mother, the emotionally absent father, the dominating father or the high-achieving parents and more.
+In order to repattern feelings of safety, trust and unconditional love, we need to learn to connect with our Inner Child.
+In my experience, the work on family patterns and inner child healing is preliminary to any kind of work on this chakra.
+Our inner child needs to feel safe and protected before we can embrace the power of the raw Kundalini energy.
+Our task is to parent our own child, attending to her needs, with unconditional love and respect for her independence.

 Core beliefs in the Root Chakra:

-Beliefs about reality on Earth, such as life is suffering, dangerous, predatorial.
+Beliefs about reality on Earth, such as life is suffering, dangerous, and predatory.

 Beliefs about nature, the body and health.